-If you filed a lawsuit stemming from a car crash and it failed to settle, you may be going to trial.
+If you filed a lawsuit stemming from a car crash and it failed to settle for an amount that covers all of your losses, you may be going to trial.
 If this is you, you may have concerns about what trial will be like, how long it will take and what the result will be.
-Trials may seem like fun on television, but in real life they are intimidating and stressful.
+Trials may seem like fun on television, but in real life they can be intimidating and stressful.
 Here are a few frequently asked questions that will help you understand what you may encounter at trial:

 - What will my lawyer do?
 Your lawyer will present your case to the judge and, in some cases, a jury.
 He or she will make an opening statement, explaining your case, and the defendant will have the chance to do the same.
 Each side will call witnesses who know something about the accident or your injuries to try to prove their case.
 Each side will also present evidence through these witnesses such as copies of your medical bills, the police report, or other things that help establish the story.
 The case ends with closing statements made by each side.
 Then the judge or jury will deliberate and make a decision.

 - How long will it take?
-A trial can take as little as an hour or it may take several days, depending on the facts of the case.
+A jury trial in a serious personal injury case typically takes several days, depending on the facts of the case.
 Some cases involving multiple parties and expert witnesses can take weeks.
+Simple and smaller cases may be tried to a judge in the General District Court and may conclude in just a couple of hours.
 Make sure that you talk to your attorney about how long he or she thinks trial will last so that you can be prepared to take time off from work, and arrange transportation or childcare, if necessary.

 Call 434-817-3100 or complete a Case Evaluation form